Non-minimally Coupled Running Curvaton for DESI-preferred Dynamical Dark Energy and Hubble Tension: Late-Time Evolution and Constraints

 \subsection{Modified Friedmann Equations}

-In a flat FLRW universe, the variation of Action (\ref{eq:action}) yields the modified Friedmann equations (Detailed calcultion can be found in Appendix \ref{derivation of effective equation of state}).
+In a flat FLRW universe, the variation of Action (\ref{eq:action}) yields the modified Friedmann equations (Detailed calculation can be found in Appendix \ref{derivation of effective equation of state}).
 Neglecting the inflaton field at late times, we have:

 and